Elizée Demankel

-Elizée Demankel is a Burkina Faso professional footballer, who plays as a midfielder for ASFA Yennenga and the Burkina Faso national football team.
+Elizée Demankel (born 14 June 1989) is a Burkina Faso professional footballer, who plays as a midfielder for ASFA Yennenga and the Burkina Faso national football team.

 International career

 In January 2014, coach Brama Traore, invited him to be a part of the Burkina Faso squad for the 2014 African Nations Championship.
 The team was eliminated in the group stages after losing to Uganda and Zimbabwe and then drawing with Morocco.